 Vermont DMV conducts both roadside inspections while on patrol and inspections at fixed site details.
 On patrol days, Inspectors are assigned a specific area (town, highway, or geographical location).
 This is when most level III inspections and traffic enforcement inspections are completed.
 Each Inspector normally has about three patrol days per week.
 Patrol days are also when Inspectors are assigned specific traffic enforcement patrols as outlined in the Crash Reduction Goal.
 Inspectors also generally work one or two fixed site details per week.
 DMV's Commercial Vehicle Enforcement Unit is divided into three sectors; there is normally a minimum of four fixed site details completed each week.
 DMV has several locations used for fixed site details.
 Most locations are located on the Interstate Highway System, but there are also sites located on State Highways.
 DMV conducts fixed site details in conjunction with federal, state, county, and local MCSAP partners.
-DMV also works closely with border officials when working the various points of entry between Vermont and Canada.
+DMV also works closely with border officials when working the various ports of entry between Vermont and Canada.
 DMV Inspectors are not completely funded through the MCSAP program.
 Inspectors divide their time between eligible MCSAP activities and other state funded activities.
 Inspectors dedicate approximately 40% of their time to MCSAP eligible activities.
 Fixed site details are typically completely funded through MCSAP, while patrol days are split based on the amount of MCSAP activities and state funded activities.
-Inspection activity is monitored through FMCSA databases and SafetyNet reports.
+Inspection activity is monitored through FMCSA databases.
 These reports allow progress to be monitored and occasionally compared to national averages.
-SafetyNet reports are used to monitor violations being cited, or not cited, by specific Inspectors.
-This allows sector